 We chatted with Baja Ferries about the trip to Mazatlan that evening… And all of their assigned seating was sold out.
-Meaning we would be stuck on the floor for the 18 hour trip—and they’d still charge us the same price as everyone else.
+Meaning we would be stuck on the floor fo18-hour8 hour trip—and they’d still charge us the same price as everyone else.

 Baja Ferries does NOT allow you to return to your vehicle after embarking either.

-The next sailing was in two days, on Friday, and it was already sold out as well.
+The next sailing for the La Paz ferry to Mainland Mexico was in two days, on Friday, and it was already sold out as well.
 Bummer.